aussie-battler/Alias-Anomaly-Creatures/README.md

 in occupationFarty.sqf & occupationScreamer.sqf

 **Known issues that I would love to fix:**
 + The ToXic field doesn't give you damage.
-It is surpose to make you take damage unless you wear a protective item.
+It is suppose to make you take damage unless you wear a protective item.
-+ Sparky doesn't give you damage either, you are suppose to waer a protective device to not take damage.
++ Sparky doesn't give you damage either, you are suppose to wear a protective device to not take damage.

 ![Sparky](https://media.discordapp.net/attachments/288089861955518465/447418006927179776/20180519203800_1.jpg)
 ![The Screamer](https://media.discordapp.net/attachments/288089861955518465/447777316731355146/20180520234416_2.jpg)